daniel-dihardja/ai-doc-generator/output/documentation-radiogroup.md

 ## 5. Customization and Theming

-- You can jazz up the RadioGroup with custom classes or styles.
-Make it pop with colors, spacing, and layouts that match your app's vibe.
+- Customize RadioGroup's appearance by passing custom classes or using a theming mechanism.
+Let your creativity shine!

   ```jsx
   <RadioGroup options={['Option 1', 'Option 2']} className='text-blue-600' />
   ```

-- Let your creativity shine by tweaking the default styles to fit your design system.
+- Tune into theming with CSS classes or inline styles.
+Make RadioGroup dance to the beat of your design system.

 ---